 Additionally, your criminal record can affect your ability to get approved for financial aid.
 People convicted of a sex offense and sentenced to jail cannot get Pell Grants.
 Some scholarships offered by schools, nonprofit organizations and private parties require students to have clean records, so you may be barred from applying for these alternative sources of funds.

 By clearing your record, you can enjoy the privilege of applying to the school you want rather than settling for the school you can get into.

 TRAVEL TO ANOTHER COUNTRY

 A third reason you should work on expunging your record is you may be barred from traveling to another country if you have been convicted of certain crimes.
 Other countries prefer not to admit people who will only cause havoc within their borders, and they will typically screen visitors and disallow those convicted of crimes.

 For example, Canada will turn away people who were convicted of alcohol-related offenses, such as a DUI.
 It won't matter if you are the driver or passenger of the vehicle you're currently in, whether the conviction was a misdemeanor or a felony or how long ago the conviction occurred.
 You won't be permitted in Canada with that offense on your record.

 You can apply for special permission from the government, but this can get tiring after a while if you visit Canada often.
 Your best option is to expunge the previous convictions from your record so you can enjoy unrestricted travel.

 Getting a criminal record expunged is no walk in the park, however.
 There are several requirements you must meet before you can clear your criminal record in California.
-Contact us for advice and assistance that could make the process a little easier.
+Contact us for advice and assistance from our Redlands criminal defense attorney that could make the process a little easier.